NBISweden/workshop-genome_assembly/exercises/exercise_2.md

 <details>
 <summary> Solution - click to expand </summary>

 Since we want approximately 10% of the reads, we use a value of 0.1 as the fraction of reads to sample.
+The output is piped to gzip to compress the file again.

 {% highlight bash %}
-seqtk sample -s100 Escherichia_coli/ERR022075_1.fastq.gz 0.1 > Escherichia_coli/ERR022075_100x_1.fastq.gz
+seqtk sample -s100 Escherichia_coli/ERR022075_1.fastq.gz 0.1 | gzip -c > Escherichia_coli/ERR022075_100x_1.fastq.gz
-seqtk sample -s100 Escherichia_coli/ERR022075_2.fastq.gz 0.1 > Escherichia_coli/ERR022075_100x_2.fastq.gz
+seqtk sample -s100 Escherichia_coli/ERR022075_2.fastq.gz 0.1 | gzip -c > Escherichia_coli/ERR022075_100x_2.fastq.gz
 {% endhighlight %}

 </details>